reznord/github_profile_view/README.md

 - do not make an API request if results are already in store

 Uses the following github API URL `https://api.github.com/users/${username}` to GET the response.

+## Steps to run this project:

+- clone this repo
+- yarn install (or) npm install
+- yarn start
+- enter a name in the input field